sentaochen/Decomposed-Adversarial-Domain-Generalization/README.md

-# Decomposed Adversarial Domain Generalization (DADG)
+# Decomposed Adversarial Domain Generalization

 This repository provides the Pytorch implementation for the work "Decomposed Adversarial Domain Generalization" published in Knowledge-based Systems, 2023.